Reed-CompBio/spras-benchmarking/README.md

 ## Organization

-There are four primary folders in this repository:
+There are five primary folders in this repository:

 ```
 .
 ├── configs
 ├── datasets
+├── queue
 ├── spras
 └── web
 ```

+- `configs` contains the YAML files used to configure SPRAS
+- `datasets` contains the raw data referenced by `configs`.
+- `queue` contains utilities for interacting with [Reed-CompBio/spras-benchmarking-queue](https://github.com/Reed-CompBio/spras-benchmarking-queue)
-`spras` is the cloned submodule of [SPRAS](https://github.com/reed-compbio/spras), `web` is an [astro](https://astro.build/) app which generates the `spras-benchmarking` [output](https://reed-compbio.github.io/spras-benchmarking/), `configs` is the YAML file used to talk to SPRAS, and `datasets` contains the raw data.
+- `spras` is the cloned submodule of [SPRAS](https://github.com/reed-compbio/spras)
+- `web` is an [astro](https://astro.build/) app which generates the `spras-benchmarking` [output](https://reed-compbio.github.io/spras-benchmarking/)

 The workflow runs as so: